Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 Related: The Best Art Supplies for Kids and Why Young Artists Should Use Them

-How to Paint Surprise Easter Egg Art Using a Watercolor Resist Medium
+How to Paint Surprise Easter Egg Art Using a Watercolor Resist Medium:

 - Or draw designs on the egg template without letting children know they are there to see if you can surprise them like I surprised my daughter in the video below.
-(You can see her pause once she discovers the surprise pastel designs in the egg outline.)

-Or, use a heart shape to make Watercolor Surprise Heart Art.
-Write messages to someone you love in heart art–click on the link for all the DIY details, including a video to see this watercolor technique in action!
+For even more watercolor surprise fun, invite children to draw designs for one another at home or in the classroom to create double surprise, Easter Art.
+Surprise siblings, friends, or mom and dad with hidden art doodles and designs!
+Another fun alternative watercolor art activity uses a heart shape to make Watercolor Surprise Heart Art.
+Write messages to someone you love in heart art.
+Visit the post link above for all the DIY details, including another video tutorial to see this watercolor technique in action!

 Related: Black Glue Rose Watercolor Art